 Penelope has worked around the country at Illinois Shakespeare Festival in IL, Hackmatack Playhouse in Maine, Summer Fun Theatre in Montclair NJ, Trinity Rep in Providence RI, and Island Theatre Workshop on Martha's Vineyard.
 She grew up on the East Coast and studied in theatre programs at UConn, Catholic University of America, NYU and Illinois State University.
 She holds a BA in Technical Theatre from Rhode Island College.

-Amanda Smith (Teacher) has spent most of her life performing.
+Amanda Smith (Teacher)has spent most of her life performing.
 Her journey began as a 7 year old in dance class in Portland OR.
-The natural progression was to musical theater and this is where her heart remains!
-After graduating high school she was accepted into the Theater program at Cornish College of the Arts in Seattle, WA.
-Throughout her four years there she was introduced to varied theatrical styles and genres opening her up to the possibilities that Theater could provide.
-After receiving her BFA in Theater with an emphasis in Voice and Speech, Amanda made her way to New York City to pursue Theater as a career.
+The natural progression was to musicals and this is where her heart remains!
+After graduating high school she was accepted into the Theatre program at Cornish College of the Arts in Seattle, WA.
+Throughout her four years there she was introduced to varied theatrical styles and genres opening her up to the possibilities that Theatre could provide.
+After receiving her BFA in Theatre with an emphasis in Voice and Speech, Amanda made her way to New York City to pursue Theatre as a career.
 While there she worked consistently, but was left missing the Pacific Northwest.
 She fell in love with the San Juan Islands while staying with her parents who had retired here and in a serendipitous turn of events she met Nathan Smith, the man who would become her husband and father of her 2 beautiful little girls, and the rest is history.